rust-lang/rust/src/doc/trpl/traits.md

 It is considered poor style to implement methods on such primitive types, even though it is possible.

-This may seem like the Wild West, but there are two other restrictions around implementing traits that prevent this from getting out of hand.
+This may seem like the Wild West, but there are two restrictions around implementing traits that prevent this from getting out of hand.
 The first is that if the trait isn’t defined in your scope, it doesn’t apply.
 Here’s an
 example: the standard library provides a [`Write`][write] trait which adds